 About my research interests

-My area of research is broadly at the interface between life sciences and statistics where I am interested in developing scientific models alongside Bayesian statistical methodologies that allow us to infer these from (increasingly large) spatio-temporal and/or longitudinal time series data.
-Often the modeling side involves very interesting non-linearities and stochastic processes giving rise to statistical methodologies that are computationally challenging.
-I am in particular interested in the modelling of oscillatory phenomena in biology (epidemics, gene expression, molecular clocks, etc) combined with the analysis of temporal and/or spatio-temporal data (from single cells to meta-populations) and have worked on applications in epidemiology (dynamics of infectious diseases), on analytical population dynamics in ecology, and on modelling and inference for the transcriptional dynamics and the logics of interacting genes.
+My area of research is at the interface between statistics and life sciences where I am interested in developing scientific models alongside Bayesian statistical methodologies that allow us to infer these from (increasingly large) data sets.
+The modeling often involves very interesting non-linearities and stochastic processes that give rise to novel statistical methodologies.
+I am in particular interested in the modelling of oscillatory phenomena in biology (epidemics, gene expression, molecular clocks, etc) combined with the analysis of temporal and/or spatio-temporal data (from single cells to meta-populations) and have worked on applications in epidemiology (dynamics of infectious diseases), analytical population dynamics in ecology, transcriptional dynamics of genes and large actigraphic data sets obtained from wearable devices.

 My collaborations also include addressing statistical and mathematical questions in chronobiology and circadian rhythm with collaborators in the biological sciences and medicine.
 In a project funded by the Medical Research Council (MRC) I am collaborating with members of the Chronotherapy group at Warwick and INSERM France, to develop statistical methods and models for large data sets of biomarkers on circadian oscillations, including actigraphic data from wearable devices, with the aim of using these for personalized medicine and treatment of cancer patients in their home, and basic research in chronobiology.

 Collaboration with groups in Mathematics, Life Sciences and Medicine led by:

 - Chen, S and Finkenstädt, B, Bayesian Spline-based hidden Markov Models with applications to activity acceleration data and sleep analysis, http://arxiv.org/abs/2011.01567 (earlier version), under review (J Am Stat Assoc).